Mike Bucci

 Michael Bucci (born June 5, 1972) is an American retired professional wrestler.
-Bucci is best known for his appearances in Extreme Championship Wrestling (ECW) as Nova, Super Nova, and "Hollywood" Nova and World Wrestling Entertainment (WWE) as Simon Dean.
+He is best known for his tenures in Extreme Championship Wrestling (ECW) as Nova, Super Nova, and "Hollywood" Nova and World Wrestling Entertainment (WWE) as Simon Dean.

 Professional wrestling career

 Early career (1992–1995)

 Bucci was trained in professional wrestling by Mike Sharpe, and debuted in 1992, wrestling on the independent circuit.
 In late 1993, Bucci made several appearances in the World Wrestling Federation, wrestling in tag team matches against the Steiner Brothers and the Headshrinkers on Monday Night Raw.

 Extreme Championship Wrestling

 Blue World Order (1996–1998)

 In 1996, Bucci debuted in Extreme Championship Wrestling (ECW) as Super Nova (later shortened to Nova), utilizing a superhero character.
 He made his ECW debut at Hostile City Showdown against El Puerto Riqueño, with the match ending in a no contest due to outside interference by The Eliminators.
 He was later paired with Raven, Stevie Richards, and The Blue Meanie as part of the Raven's Nest faction.
 Nova would often pair with Richards and Meanie to imitate rock bands such as KISS and The Jackson 5.

 Bucci, along with Richards, asked permission from both Raven and Paul Heyman to parody the New World Order (nWo); it was granted, and Bucci was given credit with the creation of The Blue World Order (bWo) logo.
 Bucci parodied Hollywood Hogan as Hollywood Nova, Richards became "Big Stevie Cool" (a takeoff on Kevin Nash's nickname of "Big Daddy Cool"), and Meanie was "Da Blue Guy", a takeoff on Scott Hall, "The Bad Guy". bWo debuted at November to Remember where they helped Richards in defeating David Tyler Morton Jericho.
 Many other members were added and removed between 1996 and 1998 before the team split in the latter. bWo would become popular with the fans turning into fan favorites and leaving Raven's Nest in the process.

 Richards left the bWo to return to Raven's Nest, and Nova and Meanie continued to team together as a tag team.
-On the July 17, 1997 episode of Hardcore TV, Nova unsuccessfully challenged Taz for the World Television Championship. bWo feuded with the much larger stable Full Blooded Italians throughout 1998, defeating them at Wrestlepalooza.
+On the July 17, 1997, episode of Hardcore TV, Nova unsuccessfully challenged Taz for the World Television Championship. bWo feuded with the much larger stable Full Blooded Italians throughout 1998, defeating them at Wrestlepalooza.
 In the fall of the year, bWo entered a rivalry with Danny Doring and Roadkill, defeating them at November to Remember.